mlibrary/dspace-containerization/README.md

 ## Building and running remotely

-DSpace is hosted by the [MITS Container Service](https://its.umich.edu/computing/virtualization-cloud/container-service/).
+DSpace is hosted in the Michigan Information and Technology Services [Container Service](https://its.umich.edu/computing/virtualization-cloud/container-service/).
 ### build
 Run the GitHub action workflows in the following order to build the images that will be deployed to the container service.